elastic/logstash/docs/getting-started-simple.md

 ## logstash

-You should download the logstash 'monolithic' jar.
+You should download the logstash 'monolithic' jar - if you haven't yet, [download it now](http://semicomplete.com/files/logstash/logstash-%VERSION%-monolithic.jar).
 This package includes most of the dependencies for logstash in it and helps you get started quicker.

 The configuration of any logstash agent consists of specifying inputs, filters,